Introduction

 Parallel Processing with xargs

 As our library continues to expand, we want to speed up our file processing.
-The -P option of xargs allows us to run commands in parallel, which can significantly improve performance for I/O-bound operations.
+For tasks that are independent of each other, running them in parallel can significantly reduce the total execution time.
+The -P option of xargs allows us to run multiple instances of the target command simultaneously, which can significantly improve performance for I/O-bound operations or tasks that involve waiting.
+This is a key advantage of xargs over simple sequential processing with a for loop.

-First, let's create a script that simulates processing a book by adding a timestamp to its content:
+First, let's create a script that simulates processing a book by adding a timestamp to its content and introducing a delay.
+This delay will help us visualize the parallel execution.

 cat ~/project/process_book.sh